timhwang21/gitbook/programming/databases/metrics.md

 Weaknesses:

-- Can require operations engineers; generally not managed (need to deal with configuring physical server etc.)
+- Can require dedicated operations engineers; generally not managed (need to deal with configuring physical server etc.)

 #### Data warehouses